brunch/brunch.github.io/app/assets/_docs/plugins.md

     // Replace 'plugin' with your plugin's name;
     this.config = config.plugins.plugin;
   }

+  // Optional
+  // Specifies additional files which will be included into build.
+  // get include() { return ['path-to-file-1', 'path-to-file-2']; }

   // file: File => Promise[Boolean]
   // Called before every compilation.
 Stops it when the error is returned.